Morgan Stanley Lowers bluebird bio (NASDAQ:BLUE) Price Target to $36.00

-bluebird bio (NASDAQ:BLUE) had its price objective dropped by equities researchers at Morgan Stanley from $45.00 to $36.00 in a research report issued on Monday, Benzinga reports.
-The firm presently has an “equal weight” rating on the biotechnology company’s stock.
-Morgan Stanley’s target price would suggest a potential upside of 26.54% from the stock’s current price.
+bluebird bio (NASDAQ:BLUE) had its price objective reduced by equities researchers at Morgan Stanley from $45.00 to $36.00 in a research note issued on Monday, Benzinga reports.
+The brokerage presently has an “equal weight” rating on the biotechnology company’s stock.
+Morgan Stanley’s target price would indicate a potential upside of 25.65% from the stock’s current price.

-In other bluebird bio news, CFO William D. Baird III sold 1,216 shares of the company’s stock in a transaction on Friday, February 12th.
-The shares were sold at an average price of $45.52, for a total transaction of $55,352.32.
-Following the completion of the transaction, the chief financial officer now directly owns 21,581 shares in the company, valued at $982,367.12.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
-In the last three months, insiders sold 2,427 shares of company stock valued at $89,454.
+In related news, CFO William D. Baird III sold 1,216 shares of the stock in a transaction that occurred on Friday, February 12th.
+The shares were sold at an average price of $45.52, for a total value of $55,352.32.
+Following the transaction, the chief financial officer now owns 21,581 shares in the company, valued at approximately $982,367.12.
+The sale was disclosed in a filing with the SEC, which is available through this link.
+Over the last ninety days, insiders sold 2,427 shares of company stock valued at $89,454.
 3.60% of the stock is owned by insiders.

-A number of large investors have recently bought and sold shares of BLUE.
-Whittier Trust Co. lifted its position in shares of bluebird bio by 100.0% in the fourth quarter.
-Whittier Trust Co. now owns 720 shares of the biotechnology company’s stock valued at $32,000 after acquiring an additional 360 shares in the last quarter.
-Perigon Wealth Management LLC purchased a new stake in shares of bluebird bio during the fourth quarter worth $40,000.
-Sugarloaf Wealth Management LLC acquired a new stake in shares of bluebird bio in the fourth quarter valued at about $43,000.
-AdvisorNet Financial Inc lifted its stake in shares of bluebird bio by 38.0% in the fourth quarter.
-AdvisorNet Financial Inc now owns 1,104 shares of the biotechnology company’s stock worth $48,000 after buying an additional 304 shares in the last quarter.
-Finally, Fieldpoint Private Securities LLC acquired a new position in bluebird bio during the fourth quarter worth about $50,000.
-Institutional investors own 94.29% of the company’s stock.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
+Virtu Financial LLC purchased a new stake in bluebird bio in the fourth quarter valued at approximately $891,000.
+XTX Markets LLC bought a new stake in shares of bluebird bio in the 4th quarter worth approximately $248,000.
+Schonfeld Strategic Advisors LLC bought a new position in bluebird bio during the third quarter valued at about $357,000.
+NuWave Investment Management LLC increased its holdings in bluebird bio by 75.0% during the 4th quarter.
+NuWave Investment Management LLC now owns 2,492 shares of the biotechnology company’s stock worth $108,000 after purchasing an additional 1,068 shares in the last quarter.
+Finally, DNB Asset Management AS increased its holdings in shares of bluebird bio by 7.5% during the fourth quarter.
+DNB Asset Management AS now owns 10,852 shares of the biotechnology company’s stock worth $470,000 after purchasing an additional 754 shares during the period.
+94.29% of the stock is owned by institutional investors.

 bluebird bio, Inc, a biotechnology company, researches, develops, and commercializes transformative gene therapies for severe genetic diseases and cancer.
 Its product candidates for severe genetic diseases include betibeglogene autotemcel for the treatment of transfusion-dependent Ã-thalassemia; LentiGlobin for the treatment of sickle cell disease; and elivaldogene autotemcel to treat cerebral adrenoleukodystrophy.